dendibakh/perf-book/chapters/3-CPU-Microarchitecture/3-8 Modern CPU design.md

 Of course, there are a few optimizations done for store operations as well.
 First, if we're dealing with a store or multiple adjacent stores (also known as *streaming stores*) that modify an entire cache line, there is no need to read the data first as all of the bytes will be clobbered anyway.
 So, the processor will try to combine writes to fill an entire cache line.
 If this succeeds no memory read operation is needed.

 Second, write combining enables multiple stores to be assembled and written further out in the cache hierarchy as a unit.
 So, if multiple stores modify the same cache line, only one memory write will be issued to the memory subsystem.
 All these optimizations are done inside the Store Buffer.
 A store instruction copies the data that will be written from a register into the Store Buffer.
 From there it may be written to the L1 cache or it may be combined with other stores to the same cache line.
 The Store Buffer capacity is limited, so it can hold requests for partial writing to a cache line only for some time.
 However, while the data sits in the Store Buffer waiting to be written, other load instructions can read the data straight from the store buffers (store-to-load forwarding).
+Also, the LSU supports store-to-load forwarding when there is an older store containing all of the load's bytes, and the store's data has been produced and is available in the store queue.

 Finally, there are cases when we can improve cache utilization by using so-called *non-temporal* memory accesses.
 If we execute a partial store (e.g., we overwrite 8 bytes in a cache line), we need to read the cache line first.
 This new cache line will displace another line in the cache.
 However, if we know that we won't need this data again, then it would be better not to allocate space in the cache for that line.
 Non-temporal memory accesses are special CPU instructions that do not keep the fetched line in the cache and drop it immediately after use.

 During a typical program execution, there could be dozens of memory accesses in flight.
 In most high-performance processors, the order of load and store operations is not necessarily required to be the same as the program order, which is known as a _weakly ordered memory model_.
 For optimization purposes, the processor can reorder memory read and write operations.
 Consider a situation when a load runs into a cache miss and has to wait until the data comes from memory.
-The processor allows subsequent loads to proceed ahead of the load that is waiting for the data.
+The processor allows subsequent loads to proceed ahead of the load that is waiting for data.
 This allows later loads to finish before the earlier load and doesn't unnecessarily block the execution.
 Such load/store reordering enables memory units to process multiple memory accesses in parallel, which translates directly into higher performance.

-There are a few exceptions.
+The LSU dynamically reorders operations, supporting both loads bypassing older loads and loads bypassing older non-conflicting stores.
+However, there are a few exceptions.
 Just like with dependencies through regular arithmetic instructions, there are memory dependencies through loads and stores.
 In other words, a load can depend on an earlier store and vice-versa.
 First of all, stores cannot be reordered with older loads:

 ```
 Load R1, MEM_LOC_X